 The instructors at Fairfax Jiu Jitsu are highly experienced in Brazilian Jiu Jitsu (BJJ), no-gi submission grappling, Judo, wrestling, boxing, Muay Thai, Mixed Martial Arts (MMA) and Capoeira.
 Our professional training staff bring passion, experience, and expertise to make sure students develop concrete skills, reach their goals and their true potential.
 FJJ’s instructors have over 100 years of collective martial art and combat sports experience.
-For competition, fitness, or fun, let us start training you today!
+For competition, self-defense, fitness, or fun, become a part of Team FJJ today!

 3rd Degree Black Belt - Brazilian Jiu-Jitsu